furkanahmetk/PythonFullReview/README.md

 # PythonFullReview
-Full Review Exercise For Generative AI Engineering with Python
+Full Review Exercises and Course For Generative AI Engineering with Python